FuelLabs/fuels-wallet/README.md

 ## ⚡️ Fuel Wallet

+> **Warning**
+> This project is under active development, some features are not implemented or can apresent bugs/issues.
+Do not treat it as a production-ready wallet.

 The official wallet of the fastest modular execution layer: [Fuel](https://fuel.network).

 FuelWallet is a crypto wallet used to interact with the Fuel Network.
 This project enables users to access their assets and interact with decentralized applications through a browser extension.